-Online shopping is growing a significant amount each year, meaning your eCommerce store now has increased access to more customers, higher revenues and the opportunity to expand your business.
+Online shopping has grown by leaps and bounds, which means that your eCommerce store now has increased access to more customers, higher revenues and the opportunity to expand your business.

 In fact, in a previous blog, we discussed figures from Canada Post that found 80 percent of Canadians now make online purchases, with the number of online consumers increasing 58 percent from 2016 to 2018.